thecocohead/SpotifyPlus/README.md

 ## Program Flow (Frontend)

 Once the API calls have been completed in the backend, the user's top tracks, artists, and genres are displayed to the user using Winforms.
+The user can select which timeframe to view after connecting their account.